 \section{Heterogeneity Analyses}

-In this section, we explore how the degree of self projection varies along several dimensions: experience with GenAI, attitudes toward GenAI, attention (as proxied by the amount of time spent on prediction tasks), and gender.
+In this appendix, we explore how the degree of self-projection varies along several dimensions: experience with GenAI, attitudes toward GenAI, attention (as proxied by the amount of time spent on prediction tasks), and gender.
 We find limited evidence of heterogeneity along any of these dimensions.